PyGreSQL/PyGreSQL/docs/pgdb.rst

     Fetch all (remaining) rows of a query result

     :returns: the set of all rows of the query result
-    :rtype: list of tuples
+    :rtype: list of list

-Fetch all (remaining) rows of a query result, returning them as list of tuples.
+Fetch all (remaining) rows of a query result, returning them as list of lists.
 Note that the cursor's :attr:`arraysize` attribute can affect the performance of this operation.